26 January 2020

 Stathis Giallelis

 Stathis Giallelis (1941) is a Greek actor, who won brief international renown in the early 1960s as the star of Elia Kazan's immigrant epic America America (1963).
-He appears in nearly every scene of the 174-minute film and his "towering performance" brought him the Golden Globe Award for New Star of the Year – Actor, as well as a nomination for Golden Globe Award for Best Actor – Motion Picture Drama.
+He appears in nearly every scene of the 174-minute film.
+His "towering performance" brought him the Golden Globe Award for New Star of the Year – Actor and a nomination for the Golden Globe Award for Best Actor – Motion Picture Drama.
 However, he appeared in front of the camera only seven more times and retired from the cinema in 1983.
 The colourful Spanish cards in this post are a reminder of what a promising and popular international star Giallellis once was.

 Stathis Giallelis